QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 Instructions are operations that we can do.
 For instance, we can put a value inside a register, or calculate a sum of two registers.

 * `Rd` or `Rn` are registers such as `r0`, `r1`...
-* `Operand2` can be a dynamic constant, or a register
+* `Operand2` can be a immediate constant, or a register

 **Register-related operations** ️📝